 - Integrated Systems Evolution/Converged Infrastructure – this concept at its core is about eliminating the “busywork” of provisioning servers, SAN, LAN, and applications, and replaces it with plug-and-play options.
 Be aware of vendor lock-in.

 All of the above concepts along with a few others were outlined in a recent TechTarget article concerning data center trends discussed during Gartner’s IT Operations Strategies and Solutions Summit.
+We also created this resource for everything Colocation Pricing, check it out!

 Taking into consideration the expanding volume of data for companies to process and store along with an ever-increasing demand for constant infrastructure resources, IT executives must be careful with capacity planning to ensure they are keeping up with their technology-absorbed end users.